-Engaging a debt collection agency to issue a Statutory Demand once a client is behind payment can be one of the fastest and most effective ways of recovering money owed by a debtor.
+Engaging a debt collection agency in Sydney to issue a Statutory Demand once a client is behind payment can be one of the fastest and most effective ways of recovering money owed by a debtor.
 A Statutory Demand is a formal request made by a creditor and stresses the importance of dealing with the receivable promptly since, by law, the debtor company has to pay the debts within 21 days.

 Filing a Statutory Demand is common practice for a debt collector to ascertain whether a company can pay its debts and to compel it to do so.
 Furthermore, such a demand prevents enterprises from trading while insolvent and gain further debts.
 It is also one of the most effective ways of enforcing a judgment of the Court.

 If the Statutory Demand was set aside or failed to comply by the debtor, the debt collection agency will then issue an application for Winding Up to the Supreme Court.
 Unless it is a judgment debt, the Winding Up application is combined with an affidavit, which confirms the Statutory Demand was served and failed to comply, as well as that the payment remains outstanding.

 On the occasion that the debtor can’t invalidate the conjecture of insolvency after the Statutory Demand was filed, a Winding Up Order is made by the Court.
 Having been issued, such an order will result in a Liquidator appointed over the debtor’s business assets.
 The debtor is now asked to provide considerable evidence of its financial position to the Court to rebut the presumption of insolvency.
 In most standard construction arrangements Winding Up will most commonly lead to a termination of the contract.